UXLA: A Robust Unsupervised Data Augmentation Framework for Zero-Resource Cross-Lingual NLP: Framework

-\paragraph{Single-model distillation.} The first stage of distillation involves predictions from a single peer model for which we propose two alternatives:
+The first stage of distillation involves predictions from a single model for which we propose two alternatives:

 \Ni \textit{Distillation by model confidence:~} In this approach, we select samples based on the model's prediction confidence.
-This method is similar in spirit with the selection method proposed in \cite{ruder-plank-2018-strong}.
+This method is similar in spirit to the selection method proposed by \citet{ruder-plank-2018-strong}.
 For sentence-level tasks (\eg\, XNLI), the model produces a single class distribution for each training example.
-In this case, the model's confidence is computed by $\hat{p} = \max_{c \in \{1 \ldots C\}} p_\theta^c(\mathbf{x})$.
-For token-level sequence labeling tasks (\eg\, NER), the model's confidence is computed by:

-where $T$ is the length of the sequence.
+In this case, the model's confidence is computed by $p^* = \max_{c \in \{1 \ldots C\}} p_\theta^c(\mathbf{x})$.
+For token-level sequence labeling tasks (\eg\, NER), the model's confidence is computed by: $p^* = \frac{1}{T} \sum_{t=1}^T \big\{ \max_{c \in \{1 \ldots C\}} p_\theta^c(\mathbf{x}_t) \big\}$, where $T$ is the length of the sequence.
 The distillation is then done by selecting the top $\eta\%$ samples with the highest confidence scores.

-\Nii \textit{Distillation by clustering:~} Here our goal is to cluster the samples based on their \emph{goodness}.
-It has been shown in computer vision that deep models tend to learn good samples faster than noisy ones, leading to a lower loss for good samples and higher loss for noisy ones \cite{NIPS2018Robust,Arpit2017}.
-Inspired by \cite{ArazoUnsup2019,Li2020DivideMix}, we propose to model \textit{per-sample loss distribution} with a mixture model, which we fit using an \textit{Expectation-Maximization} (EM) algorithm.
-However, contrary to those approaches which use actual (supervised) labels, we use the model predicted pseudo labels to compute the loss for the samples.
-We use a 1d two-component Gaussian Mixture Model (GMM) due to its flexibility in modeling the sharpness of a distribution \cite{Li2020DivideMix}.
-For each sample $\mathbf{x}$, its \emph{goodness} probability is the posterior probability $p(z=g|\mathbf{x}, \theta_{\text{GMM}})$, where $g$ is the component with smaller mean loss.
+\Nii \textit{Sample distillation by clustering:~} {We propose this method based on the finding that large neural models tend to learn good samples faster than noisy ones, leading to a lower loss for good samples and higher loss for noisy ones \citep{NIPS2018Robust,ArazoUnsup2019}.
+We use a 1d two-component Gaussian Mixture Model (GMM) to model \textit{per-sample loss distribution} and cluster the samples based on their \emph{goodness}.
+GMMs provide flexibility in modeling the sharpness of a distribution and can be easily fit using \textit{Expectation-Maximization} (EM) (See more on Appendix C).
+The loss is computed based on the pseudo labels predicted by the model.} For each sample $\mathbf{x}$, its \emph{goodness} probability is the posterior probability $p(z=g|\mathbf{x}, \theta_{\text{GMM}})$, where $g$ is the component with smaller mean loss.
 Here, distillation hyperparameter $\eta$ is the posterior probability threshold based on which samples are selected.